pksunkara/reign/reign_view/README.md

 The attributes on a component work just like the attirbutes on a normal HTML element described [above](#attributes).

+Any template can be used as a component.
+We can refer to the template by using it's tag reference.
+Tag reference can be achieved by joining all the parts in the path of the component with `:` after converting them to kebab case.
+A template at `src/views/users/avatar.html` can be used with `users:avatar`, and similarily a template at `src/views/common/simple/small_icon.html` can be used with `common:simple:small-icon`.

 ### Slots

 Just like with HTML elements, it’s often useful to be able to pass content to a